Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Simulation-based Numerical Results

 In \Cref{fig:compare_RL}, we compare the performance of \Cref{alg1} with two other algorithms: R-learning (\cite{sutton2018reinforcement}) and Thompson sampling~(\cite{gopalan2015thompson}).
-We consider a system with $k=5$ servers, arrival rate $\lambda=5$, and $c/R=1.3$.
+We consider a system with $k=5$, $\lambda=5$, and $c/R=1.3$.
 We also assume $f(n)=\exp\left(n^{1-\epsilon_n}\right)$ with $\epsilon_n=\frac{\varepsilon}{\sqrt{1+\log (n+1)}}$ and $\varepsilon=0.2$.
 As noted in \Cref{sec:introduction}, the R-learning algorithm assumes that the service times are known ahead of the time when an arrival is accepted.
-Despite not observing the service times, \Cref{fig:compare_RL} demonstrates that \Cref{alg1} outperforms R-learning in both regimes.
-Furthermore, empirically R-learning seems to have growing regret in both parameter regimes.
-To implement the Thompson sampling algorithm, we use a uniform prior distribution defined on the two-point support $\{\mu_1,\mu_2\}$, where $\mu_1=\frac{c}{2R}<\frac{c}{R}$ and $\mu_2=\frac{3c}{2R}>\frac{c}{R}$, and update the posterior according to $\eqref{eq:likelihood}$ upon every arrival.
+Despite not observing the service times, \Cref{fig:compare_RL} depicts that \Cref{alg1} outperforms R-learning in both regimes.
+Furthermore, empirically R-learning seems to have growing regret in both regimes.
+To implement the Thompson sampling algorithm, we use a uniform prior distribution defined on the two-point support $\{\mu_1,\mu_2\}$, where $\mu_1=\frac{c}{2R}<\frac{c}{R}$ and $\mu_2=\frac{3c}{2R}>\frac{c}{R}$, and update the posterior using $\eqref{eq:likelihood}$ upon every arrival.
 As shown in \Cref{fig:compare_RL_a}, when $\mu>c/R$, the Thompson sampling algorithm has a better final regret value compared to our algorithm, but both algorithms have constant regret.
-However, in the other regime, i.e., when $\mu < c/R$, \Cref{alg1} significantly outperforms Thompson sampling; empirically, the asymptotic behavior of regret of both the Thompson sampling and R-learning algorithms seem similar.
-We end by noting that theoretical analysis that would characterize our observed regret performance for both R-learning and Thompson sampling algorithms is not available in the literature.
+However, when $\mu < c/R$, \Cref{alg1} outperforms Thompson sampling; empirically, the asymptotic behavior of regret of both algorithms seem similar.
+We end by noting that theoretical analysis characterizing the regret performance for R-learning and Thompson sampling algorithms is not available in the literature.